KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### Local Dev Environment

 When we are working on code, we can't do everything in the GitHub website.

-For example, we might want to make a copy of the DjangoCon US website code in the local development environment of our computer, install the necessary software, and run the code in a local browser so that you can add a feature to it, or test a pull request branch.
+* For example, we might want to make a copy of the DjangoCon US website code in the local development environment of our computer, install the necessary software, and run the code in a local browser so that you can add a feature to it, or test a pull request branch.

-There is where Git is very useful.
+* There is where Git is very useful.
 Git is installed in our local development environment and used in the command line of your computer.
 You can use Git to make a snapshot of your project at any point in time and revert back if needed.

-Here is a screenshot of my local development environment.
+* Here is a screenshot of my local development environment.
 * In the background I have GitHub open in the browser
 * In front of that, I have my local folder window and my command line

-* I can use the web address (URL) from the GitHub repo in the command line to create a copy of the repo in my local development environment.
-Making a copy of a repo locally is called cloning.
-* I can make changes and push the changes back to GitHub.
-* Meanwhile, other users can do the same thing on their computers.

 </td></tr>